 There are many ways to do this.
 You can give your child tasks that are appropriate for their age, such as feeding the family pet, getting the mail, or making their bed.
 Together you and your child can volunteer or help a neighbour.
-This builds self-confidence and teaches your child that what they do can make a difference in the lives of others.
+This builds self-confidence and compassion.
+It also teaches your child that what they do can make a difference in the lives of others.

 Current as of: March 26, 2021

 Author: Mental Health Screening & Early Identification, Alberta Health Services